Tuesday, October 22, 2024

 He's a little suspicious, so we search his house and barn.
 The barn has only a chest with a whetstone, but in the house we find a burial cloth and shovel.

 We go back out and confront Feeber with the evidence.
-He admits he dug up Nia's father's grave, hoping to scare her until moving and selling him her store.
+He admits he dug up Nia's father's grave, hoping to scare her into moving and selling him her store.
 He admits that in his haste, he may have dropped one of the corpse's hands "when I was near old Hershel's house."

 I feel like there must have been an easier way to scare her.